pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 To install the Iterate profile cluster:

--  Follow the steps for installing the Full profile in [Installing the Tanzu Application Platform package and profiles](../install.md).
+-  Follow the steps for installing the Full profile in [Install the Tanzu Application Platform package and profiles](../install.md).
 Alternatively, you can use a reduced values file for the Iterate profile, as shown in [Iterate profile](reference/tap-values-iterate-sample.md).

 ## <a id='add-view'></a> Add Build, Run and Iterate clusters to Tanzu Application Platform GUI